dotnet/docs/docs/ai/conceptual/prompt-engineering-in-dot-net.md

 That's the basic idea of prompt engineering: you add context to the prompt to help the model produce better completions.
 You can do this by giving the model [*instructions*](#use-instructions-to-tell-the-model-what-to-do), [*examples*](#examples-show-the-model-what-to-do) and [*cues*](#cues).
 This true for both generated text and chat completions, but the latter has formatting requirements.

-GPT models that support chat-based apps use three roles to organize completions: a system role that controls the chat, a user role to repesent user input, and an assistant role for responding to users.
+GPT models that support chat-based apps use three roles to organize completions: a system role that controls the chat, a user role to represent user input, and an assistant role for responding to users.
 You divide your prompts into messages for each role:

 - [System messages](/azure/ai-services/openai/concepts/advanced-prompt-engineering?pivots=programming-language-chat-completions#system-message) give the model instructions about the assistant.
 A prompt can have only one system message, and it must be the first message.
 - User messages show example or historical prompts, or contain instructions for the assistant.
 An example chat completion must have at least one user message.